danielna/danielna.github.com/about.md

 title: About Dan | blog.danielna.com
 ---

+## About me

+---

 I'm a DC-area transplant living in New York City.
 The longer I live here the more I'm convinced it's the best city in the world.

 I'm currently a Staff Engineer and the Engineering Team Lead of the Internationalization Platform team at <a href="http://www.squarespace.com" target="_blank">Squarespace</a>.